Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Admissibility of positive control operator

 \section{Admissibility of positive control operator}

-\footnote{This section completes some results already presented in \cite[Sect.
+\footnote{This section refines and completes some results initially presented in \cite[Sect.
 2]{El1}.} In this section, we study the well-posedness and positivity properties of solutions to the abstract differential equation \eqref{diff-equ}.
 Let $X$ be a Banach lattice.
 We say that the semigroup $\T$ is positive if $T(t)x\ge 0$ for any $x\in X_+$ and any $t\ge 0$.
 We say that $A$ is resolvent positive if there is $\omega\in \mathbb{R}$ such that $(\omega,\infty)\subset \rho (A) $ and $R(\la,A)\geq 0$ for all $\la > \omega$.
 The semigroup $\T$ is called positive if $T(t)x\ge 0$ for any $x\in E_+$ and any $t\ge 0$.
 The operator $A$ is called resolvent positive if there exists $\omega\in \mathbb{R}$ such that $(\omega,\infty)\subset \rho (A) $ and $R(\la,A)\geq 0$ for all $\la > \omega$.
 While every generator of a positive C$_0$-semigroup is resolvent positive, the converse is not true in general.
 Counterexamples and further discussion can be found in, e.g., \cite[Sect.
 3]{Arendt}.
 For an overview of the theory of positive C$_0$-semigroups, we refer for instance to the monographs \cite{BFR,Nagel}.
+We note that $X_{-1,A}$ is not in general a Banach lattice (cf. \cite[Rem.
+2.5]{BJVW}), and positivity in $X_{-1,A}$ is defined by the closure of $X_+$ in $X_{-1,A}$.
+Moreover, we have $X_+=X\cap (X_{-1,A})_+$ (cf. \cite[Prop.
+2.3]{BJVW}), where $(X_{-1,A})_+$ denotes the closure of $X_+$ with respect to $\Vert \cdot\Vert_{-1}$, see \cite[Sect.
+2.2]{AGPF} for more details.
+For $\t\ge 0$, the truncation operator $\mathcal{P}_\t$ and the left shift operator $\calS_\t$ are defined, respectively, by